 There are several different editing techniques that can help correct the challenges of using natural light.
 I use Capture One, Lightroom and Photoshop for my editing.
 You can get Lightroom and Photoshop bundled together which is a great package for photographers.
 Capture One isn’t a part of the Adobe Creative Suite, so it might make sense to start with Lightroom & Photoshop and then move into Capture One down the road if you want.

 I highly recommend checking out these two workshops listed below by CreativeLive to learn some really cool tips and tricks for editing your images.

 Compare the before/after image below.
 Notice how the edited image on the right appears more vibrant and more colorful with a little extra contrast in the shadows in comparison to the flat, unedited version on the left.

 Natural light is a beautiful light source to use for your food photography.
-Learn how to adjust your camera settings, gather some diffusers and reflectors, stock up on black and white foam core, use a tripod and practice your editing skills.
+Learn how to adjust your camera settings, get a diffuser, stock up on black and white foam core, use a tripod and practice your editing skills.
 I can’t wait to see what you do!
-Feel free to reach out anytime with any questions.
+Feel free to reach out with questions anytime!